Jacob Panken

-Jacob Panken (January 13, 1879 – February 4, 1968) was an American socialist politician, best remembered for his tenure as a New York municipal judge and frequent candidacies for high elected office on the ticket of the Socialist Party of America.
+Jacob Panken (January 13, 1879 – February 4, 1968) was a Ukrainian-born Jewish American socialist politician, best remembered for his tenure as a New York City municipal court judge and frequent candidacies for high elected office on the ticket of the Socialist Party of America.

-Early years
+Early life

-Jacob Panken was born January 13, 1879, in Kiev, Ukraine, then part of the Russian Empire.
+Jacob Panken was born January 13, 1879, in Kyiv, Ukraine, then part of the Russian Empire.
 He was the son of ethnic Jewish parents, Herman Panken and Feiga Berman Panken.
 His father was employed as a merchant.
-The family emigrated to the United States in 1890, arriving at New York City, a city in which the family settled.
+The family emigrated to the United States in 1890, arriving in New York City, where the family settled.

 Panken went to work at age 12, working first making purses and pocketbooks.
 He later worked as a farmhand, a bookkeeper, and an accountant.

 Panken married the former Rachel Pallay on February 20, 1910.
 His wife would eventually be a Socialist Party politician in her own right, running for the New York City Board of Aldermen in 1919 and for New York State Assembly in 1928 and 1934.